CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

    ![](../media/image-16.png)

-### Task 2.3 : Text moderation using Moderate text content
+### Task 2.3: Text Moderation using Moderate Text Content

 We could leverage an AI model to detect whether the text input from our customers is harmful and later use the detection results to implement the necessary precautions.